-In this article, we will discuss about various Messages types or Packet types which are used by the OSPF Routing Protocol.
+In this article, we will discuss various OSPF Packet types or Message types that are used by the OSPF Routing Protocol.
 There are several messages which are used in OSPF in order to share data bits from one router to another router.

-Before we move to detailed discussion, let’s take a look on various Messages used in OSPF protocol.
-There are 5 different messages which are used in OSPF process.
+Before we move to the detailed discussion, let’s take a look at various Messages used in the OSPF protocol.
+There are 5 different messages which are used in the OSPF process.
 They are:

 - DBD (Database Description)

 Now, we will discuss these messages one by one.

 Hello, the message is also known as the Type-1 packet.
 In OSPF, Hello Message is used for:

 - Keep Alive (by default timer is 10 seconds)

 However, there are various contents that are sent from one router to another router.
 You can also see all these contents with the help of Wireshark.
 The contents of Hello Messages are::

 - OSPF Version (v2 by default in IOS v12 and v15)